madhur/madhur.github.com/_posts/2011-09-01-runningjekyllwindows.markdown

 * Ruby & Ruby Development Kit : Can be installed from [here](http://rubyinstaller.org/downloads/)
 * Jekyll
-* Python : I used the portable version available [here](http://portablepython.com/wiki/PortablePython3.2.1.1)
+* Python : I strongly recommend using 2.7.5 as opposed to version 3.
+I used the portable version available [here](http://portablepython.com/wiki/PortablePython2.7.5.1/)
 * Pygments

 **1** Install the Ruby from [http://rubyinstaller.org/downloads/](http://rubyinstaller.org/downloads/) and install it to path such as C:\ruby

+**2** Download "DEVELOPMENT KIT" installer that matches the Windows architecture and the Ruby version just installed.
+For example, DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe is for 64-bit Windows   with Ruby 2.0.0 x64.
-**2** Install the Ruby development kit from  [the same location above](http://rubyinstaller.org/downloads/) and extract it to path such as c:\devkit.
+Install the Ruby development kit from  [the same location above](http://rubyinstaller.org/downloads/) and extract it to path such as c:\devkit.

 Run the following commands

 {% highlight text %}
 ruby dk.rb init